vodhiambojr/hamburger-test/README.md

-# Unsplash Clone
+# hamburger menu
-This is a web application mimicry of hamberger menu functionalities
+This is a web application mimicry of hamburger menu functionalities

 ## Created by [Victor Odhiambo](https://github.com/vodhiambojr/hamburger-test)